material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 ### Step 6: Performers execute plans

 A performer is expected to fulfill the contract defined by its plan.
-Performers can fulfill their contract in two ways: delegation and composition.
+Performers can fulfill their contract in two ways: continuously and via composition.

-A performer that delegates its execution will
+A continuous performer will

-1. Acquire a token indicating that delegated work will start.
+1. acquire a token indicating that continuous work will start,
-2. Initiate the delegated work.
+2. initiate the continuous work, and then
-3. Release the token upon completion of the delegated work.
+3. release the token upon completion of the continuous work.

 A performer that composes its execution will emit new plans.
-These new plans may create performers that emit new plans.
-Eventually the plans will create performers that delegate their execution.
+These new plans may create performers that emit new plans, and so on.